basilstotz/puavo-image-utils/README.md

 - installs all local debs in **install/debs/*.deb**.
 All dependencies are resolved at the end.
 - executes all snippets in **install/parts/\<partname\>/install.sh**.
 You can do anything here.
 Have a look at the example parts.

+### Parts

-The part **install/parts/puavo-menu** must always reflect the changes/additions you made to the image in order to be accessible on the Puavo desktop.
+- The part **install/parts/puavo-menu** must always reflect the changes/additions you made to the image in order to be accessible on the Puavo desktop.
+- On PuavoOs laptops you can test the part by executing (as root) the **install/parts/\<partname\>/install.sh** on your laptop.

 ## What could go wrong?